 Some roles may have particular exposure risks.
 For example:

-These requirements will be based on risk assessments .If in doubt contact the recruitment manager listed on the role description.
+These requirements will be based on risk assessments.

 - your local Hospital and Health Service recruitment team

-- the recruiting manager listed within the role description.
+- the recruiting manager listed in the role description.